robertkohl125/PuppyShelter/README.md

 1. Follow the instructions found [here][2] to install **Twilio**.
 1. Follow the instructions found [here][3] to install **Flask Mail**.
 1. Clone the Github repository [here][4].
-1. Navigate to **fullstack/vagrant/PuppyShelter** using the command shell.The directory structure is listed above.
+1. Navigate to **fullstack/vagrant/PuppyShelter** using the command shell.
+The directory structure is listed above.
 1. From a command line run **runserver.py** the set up the database with the following command:
   * $`python runserver.py`
 1. Hit **ctrl**+**c** to stop the process.